 Additionally, in a product liability claim, court proceedings must be started within ten years of the date on which the mesh/tape was supplied by the manufacturer.
 This is the date on which it left the control of the manufacturer, probably to a distributor or an NHS Trust.
 It is not the date of surgery but will be considerably earlier than that and therefore this date may be imminently approaching for some patients.

-Most of Pryers’ clients’ claims are funded by conditional fee agreements (“no win no fee”), under which no legal costs are payable if the claim is unsuccessful.
+Most of Pryers’ clients’ claims are funded by no win no fee agreements, so no legal costs are payable if the claim is unsuccessful.
 Legal costs are only payable if the case is successful and, in that situation, the majority of the costs are paid by the defendant.